hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 ## Special Sauce ##

 The _Kubeless_ secret sauce is your function's source code is deployed into a Kubernetes ConfigMap.
+The ConfigMap contents is listed with this:

+`kubectl get configmaps`{{execute}}

-You can view the deployed code here:
+You can view ConfigMap and see the the deployed code here:

-'kubectl get configmaps'{{execute}}
+`kubectl describe configmap fibonacci`{{execute}}

 On deployment _Kubeless_ starts a pre-baked container containing the Python executable, then your function's source code is referenced from the ConfigMap and injected into the Python container.
 In turn, the container is fronted by a Kubernetes Service where you can invoke the function from a Service call.
 Inspect the Service with this command: